Originally published on July 12, 2019. Last updated October 1, 2021.

 3. Get creative with communication

-Good copywriting and fun, creative visuals go a long way toward attracting customers.
-In this email, Lumosity recreates the intimacy of texting with a GIF that is definitely engaging!
-The fabulous GIF is partnered with an eye-catching welcome-back offer that will definitely lead to conversions.
+Creative copy and fun visuals go a long way when it comes to attracting customers.
+In this email, Lumosity recreates the intimacy of texting with a GIF to increase engagement.
+The GIF is paired with an eye-catching welcome-back offer that will surely lead to more conversions.

 Subject: You can come back for free